 1961 Suzette Morton Davidson (1911-1996) became Chairman of the Board after her father Sterling’s death, serving for 16 years.

 1966 After 45 years at the Arboretum, Clarence Godshalk retired and was succeeded as director by Dr. Marion Trufant Hall (1920– ), a scientist of broad interests and experience.
 Over the next 24 years he led the Arboretum's growth as a major scientific and cultural institution.
+An elm-breeding program was started to develop hybrids resistant to Dutch elm disease.

 1972 The Arboretum celebrated its 50th anniversary.
 A general master plan was developed; the Visitor Center was built in memory of Suzette's mother; a membership program was inaugurated; the first catalog of the plant collections was published; and an exhibition of the Arboretum's rare books was held at the Newberry Library in Chicago.